 Emerald Bay Rd, South Lake Tahoe, CA

-One of the best, easy accessed, vista points around the lake.
-About a 15-minute drive from the Stateline in South Lake you’ll start heading up a hill and on your right you’ll find the lookout.
+One of the best, easily accessed, vista points around the lake.
+About a 15-minute drive from the Stateline in South Lake you’ll start heading up a hill and on your right, you’ll find the lookout.
 Park your car and head out to enjoy the view.
-You can even see into the clear water from all the way above as you view across the lake.
+You can even see the clear water from all the way above as you view across the lake.

 Skiing & Snowboarding

 Only what the region is best known for other than the lake itself.
 Hop on the gondola up to Heavenly right out of South Lake where you can just walk your skis over from your hotel.
 Or relax up in Squaw Valley where the Olympics were once held.
 There is a wide variety of spots to choose from and everyone seems to have a different favorite.

 Find more information on activities you can’t miss while in Lake Tahoe click over to this post.

 For more information about Lake Tahoe check out these great books on Amazon including Fodor’s Northern California, Insiders’ Guide to Reno and Lake Tahoe, and Afoot and Afield: Tahoe-Reno: 201 Spectacular Outings in the Lake Tahoe Region.